DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 	- Smoother wall-running
 		- Bigger angle to start wall-running
 		- Restrict the player from looking too far away from / into the wall while wall-running
+		- If you jump while too close to the wall, you immediately wall-run.
+Fix this by requiring the player's movement to be directed toward the wall.
+		- Sometimes the camera tilts the wrong way
 - Charging enemy
 - More powers
 - Revisit the power sounds entirely